George LeMieux: U.S. Senator

-LeMieux proposed "the 2007 Solution," a plan to eliminate the deficit by 2013 and cut the national public debt nearly in half by 2020.
+LeMieux proposed "the 2007 Solution", a plan to eliminate the deficit by 2013 and cut the national public debt nearly in half by 2020.

 On Thursday, May 13, 2010, the Senate adopted an amendment to the then-pending Financial Regulatory Reform that was authored by LeMieux and Senator Maria Cantwell of Washington.
 An editorial in the Wall Street Journal applauded the LeMieux amendment saying its reforms would "destroy the government-created ratings cartel" and that "Mr. LeMieux wants institutions to do some actual due diligence on the assets they hold instead of simply complying with the law by holding assets with a high rating from S&P."

 LeMieux was involved in the high-profile blockage of President Barack Obama's nominee for United States Ambassador to Brazil, Thomas A. Shannon Jr., who was eventually confirmed.

 During his time in the Senate, LeMieux was recognized for his record on pro-business and tax reform.
 He has received several awards including a 93% rating from the National Taxpayer Union and the "Spirit of Enterprise" award from the U.S. Chamber of Commerce.

 2012 United States Senate election

-On April 15, 2011, LeMieux announced his candidacy for the United States Senate seat held by Bill Nelson.
-While running for the seat, LeMieux campaigned on a platform of fiscal responsibility until announcing on June 20, 2012, his decision to drop out of the Florida Senate race.
+On April 15, 2011, LeMieux launched his candidacy for the United States Senate seat held by Bill Nelson.
+While running for the seat, LeMieux campaigned on a platform of fiscal responsibility until dropping out of the race on June 20, 2012.
 He subsequently endorsed Republican Representative Connie Mack IV.

 The LeMieux Center for Public Policy

 On December 7, 2012, LeMieux and Palm Beach Atlantic University President William M.B.
-Fleming Jr. announced the creation of the LeMieux Center for Public Policy.
-According to the University president's announcement, "The LeMieux Center will provide students with opportunities to engage with state and national officials, journalists, authors, academics and other notable thought leaders on issues important to Florida, the United States and the world.
+Fleming Jr. founded the LeMieux Center for Public Policy.
+According to the University president, "The LeMieux Center will provide students with opportunities to engage with state and national officials, journalists, authors, academics and other notable thought leaders on issues important to Florida, the United States and the world.
 The LeMieux Center will host an annual interactive lecture series featuring notable speakers on issues of public policy and servant leadership."
 According to the University, the LeMieux Center will also offer an independent study program to two PBA upperclassmen starting in the fall semester of 2013.
-On December 6, 2010, LeMieux announced Palm Beach Atlantic University's Warren Library would house his senatorial papers and memorabilia from his service in the U.S. Senate.
+On December 6, 2010, LeMieux decided that Palm Beach Atlantic University's Warren Library would house his senatorial papers and memorabilia from his service in the U.S. Senate.